Google Cloud lost over $5.5B in 2020, still growing fast

-San Francisco, Feb 3 (IANS) Alphabet, the parent company of Google, has reported strong fourth-quarter earnings at $56.9 billion riding on its Search and YouTube growth, and disclosed numbers for its cloud business for the first time.
+San Francisco: Alphabet, the parent company of Google, has reported strong fourth-quarter earnings at $56.9 billion riding on its Search and YouTube growth, and disclosed numbers for its cloud business for the first time.

 Google Cloud's sales revealed $5.6 billion annual loss in 2020, but a nearly 50 per cent jump in revenue ($13 billion) compared to 2019.